rapid7/insightconnect-plugins/active_directory_ldap/help.md

 #### Modify Object

-This action is used to modify an Active Directory objects attributes.
+This action is used to modify the attributes of an Active Directory object.

 ##### Input